NULIAE/nul_census_custom/README.md

 If user has permission 'can mark census tabs resubmit and reviewed' and viewing a tab with status submitted there is a button at the top to click that will switch the status of the tab to resubmit

+#### Reviewed to Reviewed Complete:

+when user with permission clicks button on census to "Mark Census as Review Complete" census and all tabs statuss are updated to reviewed complete

 ### Census

 #### Incomplete to Complete: